 from even starting the dangerous and addictive habit in the first place.

-On December 12, 2016, Columbus City Council passed a new ordinance that
+On December 12, 2016, Columbus City Council passed a ordinance that

-gave authority to Columbus Public Health to regulate tobacco retailers by
+gave authority to Columbus Public Health to regulate tobacco and paraphernalia retailers by

 licensing and enforcing civil fines associated with Tobacco 21.
 The Board of

 Health also passed relevant City Health Code on February 21, 2017.